merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 ## Why variant is hard!

-Note: In this post I assume that we will compile with C++14 for the sake of simplicity.
+Note: For the sake of simplicity, In this post I assume that we will compile with C++14 .
 Changing this code to C++11 is straightforward.

-ok Suppose we want to implement a variant class of some types, so we should have the following structure.
+ok, Suppose we want to implement a variant class of some types, so we should have the following structure.

 ```cpp
 template <typename ...
 Types>